Why Charles Manson's body has been on ice for nearly three months

 He might have the best claim to Manson and his estate.
 Brunner's attorney filed a petition that includes a birth certificate for Michael Manson, born to Mary Brunner and Charles Manson, on April 15, 1968 -- just over a year before the murder spree.

 Mary Brunner was arrested for credit card fraud before the murders, and was in jail during the Manson family killing spree.
-She was later found guilty in connection with another murder, served time in prison and was paroled in 1977.
+She was later found guilty of armed robbery, served time in prison and was paroled in 1977.

 A baptismal certificate from a church in Eau Claire, Wisconsin, where Brunner's maternal grandparents were raising him, lists Michael Sunstone Manson as the child of Manson and Mary Brunner.

-Note: CORRECTION: This story has been updated to describe correctly Mary Brunner's criminal history.